mmontossi/crumbs/README.md

 ### Definitions

-In your config/crumbs.rb file add crumbs referencing the controller and action with the dsl:
+Use the crumb method to define a crumb:
 ```ruby
 Crumbs.define do
   crumb 'pages#index', 'Home'
 end
 ```

-To translate names you can use the t shortcut method for "crumbs." keys:
+To translate the name you can use the t shortcut method, will prepend "crumbs" to the key:
 ```ruby
 Crumbs.define do
   crumb 'pages#index', t('.home')
 end
 ```

-You can use a block for dynamic names, will receive the corresponding url parameters:
+For dynamic names you can use a block, will receive the corresponding parameters:
 ```ruby
 Crumbs.define do
   crumb 'products#show' do |params|